strangebuzz/phpquiz/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

+* New retry fonction that delete all answers of a quiz to repass it
-* Add a form on the home to access a quiz by its uuid
+* Add a form on the home page to access a quiz by its uuid
-* Add quiz menu entry
-* Add time to answer for each question + direct link with question in the result page

 @Quiz ideas